Urdaneta, Pangasinan: Climate

 Climate in Urdaneta is classified as tropical monsoon under the Köppen climate classification.
 The area experiences a distinct wet season from June to October, influenced primarily by the southwest monsoon, while the months from November to May are comparatively drier.
 Temperatures remain warm throughout the year, with average daily highs generally ranging from 30 to 34 °C and lows from 22 to 25 °C.

 Rainfall is heaviest in August, which is typically the peak of the rainy season, and lightest in January during the dry period.
 Humidity remains high year-round due to the city’s low elevation and proximity to coastal air masses, contributing to consistently warm and humid conditions.
-Humidity remains high year-round due to the city’s low elevation and proximity to coastal air masses, contributing to consistently warm and humid conditions.